juliovedovatto/nondutch-frontend-challenge/README.md

 > We hate doing tests but they are useful to filter out the best candidates.

- :warning: **DO NOT OPEN A PULL REQUEST!** Delivering the test in a way that's not specified here will lead to it being ignored.
+ :warning: **DO NOT OPEN A PULL REQUEST!** Delivering the test in a way that's not specified will lead to it being ignored.

  You need to build an application using any of the following technologies: